1Dimitrios3/serverAppFrontend/README.md

 # Serverfrontend

+This app was created as part of a fullstack project of a server management application.

+It enables crud operations of GET, ADD, DELETE of a server as well as filtering, ping IP testing and Reporting.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9 and it uses Bootstrap version 5.2.2.

 ## Development server